umabkota/fa18-523-71/paper/paper.md

-- Application in Health care /:
+- Application in Health care\: